Yashg2604/Finsights45/README.md

 # Finsights45
+NOTE:- YOU HAVE TO RUN SERVER.PY FOR THE CHATBOT TO WORK

 Overview

 Finsights is a comprehensive web application designed to empower users with essential financial knowledge and facilitate in-depth stock research.
 By combining engaging educational content with cutting-edge AI technology, Finsights aims to demystify the world of finance.